dml-cth/deep-machine-learning/Instructions/00_installing_docker.md

 ## Dependencies
 For working locally with your CPU:
-* Linux / Mac, or Windows 10 host environment
+* Linux / Mac, or Windows 10 Pro host environment (Note: Windows 10 Home is not included)
 * Docker
 On Windows, Powershell is advised as a convenient CLI environment: https://docs.microsoft.com/en-us/powershell/